AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-preview-4.md

 This feature is also available when bulk editing users.&nbsp;

-For more information about scheduling users for deactivation, see [Deactivate a user](../../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md) and [Add users](../../../../administration-and-setup/add-users/create-and-manage-users/add-users.md).
+For more information about scheduling users for deactivation, see [Deactivate or reactivate a user](../../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md) and [Add users](../../../../administration-and-setup/add-users/create-and-manage-users/add-users.md).

 ## New Email Digest Options for "Actions Needed"